 Reach out to a treatment provider for free today.

 - OR -

-The risk of developing a dependence or addiction to ayahuasca are relatively low.
+The risk of developing a dependence or addiction to Ayahuasca is relatively low.
 To date, no peer-reviewed evidence demonstrates that use of the tea (or DMT) leads to a tolerance.
-Yet, these effects do not preclude a behavioral addiction to the experience of using the drug.
+This doesn’t mean that a behavioral addiction to the experience of using the drug can’t still occur.
 Though drinking the tea has been described as “miserable,” some individuals frequently use the substance as a form of self-therapy.